 She was picked up by a farmer with a cart, who took her back to his homestead, where she could be tended to by his wife, Martha.
-Martha saw the situation for what it was right away, knowing this niave girl would never see this guy again.
-Nonetheless she opened her piggyback and gave her some coins.
+Martha saw the situation for what it was right away, knowing the naive girl would never see this 'Lucas' fellow again.

 "My, my.
 A body does get around," she said to herself.